 There’s a couple of cards here that care about equipment slots, something we’ve also seen in Edge of the Earth.
 Having more freedom with your slots is a catalyst for interesting decks and it looks like this is even being grown into its own archetype over time with some payoff cards being dropped here and there.
 I’m into it.

 Mystic gets the weirdest set of Customizables, with Servitor and Power Word both going for a thing where the player commandeers something else to go around and do stuff in their stead.
-I find these very hard to evaluate, i definitely need to play with these before i feel comfortable claiming whether these are just a convoluted way to do what you’ve always done or if they let you do enough new stuff to be worth the investment.
 The Living Ink is much more generally useful and allows to tweak the skill line of investigators to ones liking.
 I think this has a lot of potential, even at low XP cost this is something that can empower some lines of play in a cool fashion.

 The mystic of the box, Amina, is well-supported here.
 In fact, i would go as far as saying she almost comes with her own pre-constructed deck built around the doom charms and the various doom removals.
 It’s a safe bet that this deck is something that was playtested to hell and back during development of the box, so that should work just fine if assembled in exactly that way.
 Other cards interesting for Amina include Living Ink, which can save her stat line from mediocrity and the other two customizables which could be used to let her do things without using those stats in the first place.
 Due to being so self-contained, i think Amina can work well with just Scarlet Keys and the Core.